PovertyAction/PII_detection/README.md

 # PII Application

 ### About
 This application identifies likely PII (personally identifiable information) in a dataset.
+To use, download the .exe from the latest release and follow the in-app directions.

 Ensuring the dataset is devoid of PII is ultimately still your responsibility.